sowiks2711/linear-l1svm/vignette/optimization.md

 font-family: 'Risque'

-# Binary classification with L2 regularization nad and L1 cost function using coordinate descent method.
+# Binary classification using SVM with L2 regularization and L1 cost function using coordinate descent method.

 SVM
 ========================================================